petaverse-cloud/pv-docs-site/docs/devices/4-general-information/kit.md

 1. [Docker and Tag Placement:](/docs/devices/general-information/attaching)

-	Attach the Docker and Tag securely to your pet's collar for optimal performance and tracking accuracy.
+	Attach the Tag securely to your pet's collar for optimal performance and tracking accuracy.

 2. [Charging the Docker and Tag:](/docs/devices/battery-charging/battery-charging)

 	When the Docker or Tag needs charging, use the provided USB charging cable.
-Ensure the device is powered off during charging.

 3. Warranty: